-$\langle argument \ types \rangle$ is a string containing one character per function argument, where the character indicates the type of the argument.
-Functions can receive four different types of arguments: string, integer, float and regular expression, denoted by characters: s, i, r and f respectively.
-If your function receives two integers $\langle argument \ types \rangle$ must be "ii", if it receives an integer as the first argument and a string as the second one $\langle argument \ types \rangle$ must be "is", if it receives three strings and a float $\langle argument \ types \rangle$ must be "sssf".
+<argument types> is a string containing one character per function argument, where the character indicates the type of the argument.
+Functions can receive four different types of arguments: string, integer, float and regular expression, denoted by characters: s, i, f and r respectively.
+If your function receives two integers <argument types> must be "ii", if it receives an integer as the first argument and a string as the second one <argument types> must be "is", if it receives three strings and a float <argument types> must be "sssf".

-<return type> is a string with a single character indicating the return type.
+$< return\ type >$ is a string with a single character indicating the return type.
 Possible return types are string ("s") integer ("i") and float ("f").

-<C function> is the identifier for the actual implementation of your function.
+< C function > is the identifier for the actual implementation of your function.